zhs-bj/2024_fudan_software_update/README.md

 # Note on 2024.9.21

 Added burden UI, enabled selection of commonly used basic parts and search for parts in parthub database, i.e. the registry.

+# Note on 2024.9.23

+Added burden calculation, and users can now select parts from PartHub database (i.e. the iGEM registry).